owensgroup/RXMesh/README.md

 The goal of defining a programming  model is to make it easy to write applications using RXMesh without getting into the nuances of the data structure.
 Applications written using RXMesh are composed of one or more of the high-level building blocks defined under [**Computation**](#computation).
 To use these building blocks, the user would have to interact with data structures specific to RXMesh discussed under [**Structures**](#structures).
 Finally, RXMesh integrates [Polyscope](https://polyscope.run) as a mesh [**Viewer**](#viewer) which the user can use to render their final results or for debugging purposes.

 ### **Structures**
 - **Attributes** are the metadata (geometry information) attached to vertices, edges, or faces.
 Allocation of the attributes is per-patch basis and managed internally by RXMesh.
 The allocation could be done on the host, device, or both.
-Allocating attributes on the host is only beneficial for I/O operations of initializing attributes and then eventually moving them to the device.
+Allocating attributes on the host is only beneficial for I/O operations or initializing attributes and then eventually moving them to the device.
   - Example: allocation
     ```c++
     RXMeshStatic rx("input.obj");